Little Hercules, Big Problem: What Ever Happened to Richard Sandrak?

 By the time Richard turned 5, he looked like a master who’d been honing his craft an entire lifetime.

 Westward Once More

-In 1997, Pavel decided that the Sandraks were packing up again, heading westward to Los Angeles.
+In 1997, Pavel decided it was time for the Sandraks to pack up again and once again head westward to Los Angeles.

-With their new home now near Hollywood, Pavel was sure that he could find the perfect person and place to push his son to new heights.
+After settling into a new home near Hollywood, Pavel was now sure that he could find the perfect person and place to push his son to new heights.

 Going for Gold’s

 Pavel scoured Los Angeles in search of a place where Richard could continue to build on his already rapid growth.
 Then he found it, a spot already firmly entrenched in American fitness culture.
 The world famous Gold’s Gym.
 All needed to be done now was make the perfect first impression.

 As it turned out, the people Pavel set up Richard to impress were the perfect pair.
 It was the Gold’s Gym owner, Frank Giardina, who also worked as a celebrity trainer for some of the top names in the entertainment industry, and his wife wife, Sherry, a former Miss Fitness America.